ClusterHQ/flocker/docs/gettingstarted/installation.rst

 #.
 Upgrade the Kernel

+   Installation of the ZFS modules requires the kernel-devel package.
-   The Amazon AMI includes an old kernel whose development package is no longer easily installable.
+   The Amazon Fedora 20 AMI includes an old kernel whose development package is no longer easily installable.

-   We need the kernel-devel package in order to install the ZFS modules, so first we do a system upgrade.
+   Upgrade the system to fix this.

    .. code-block:: sh